aichatddz/avote/README.md

 We chose EC-Elgamal because it's more efficient due to its smaller key size.
 More importantly, EC-Elgamal is zero-knownledge-friendly, allowing easily implementation in circom, as well as in c/c++, golang and javascript.

 ### How EC-Elgamal works?
 In circom, EC-Elgamal is base on baby jubjub curve(one kind of ellipse curves) due to it's zero-knownledge-friendly.
 It's asymmetric encryption.
-Each counter $C_i$ generates a private key $d_{C_i}$, and publishes his public key on the contract.
-The public key is calculated as $d_{C_i}G$, while G is base point on the curve.
+Each counter $C_i$ generates a private key $d_{C_i}$, and publishes his public key $d_{C_i}G$ on the contract, while G is base point on the curve.

 # References